skip to Main Content

 • To obtain damages for breach of a right, duty or obligation owed to the deceased person.

-Usually, suing an executor on behalf the estate will result in the executor being ordered to detail where the missing asset is, and may result in their removal as the executor and if they are entitled to an inheritance from the estate, can result in their removal as a beneficiary of the estate all together.
-In extreme cases where the executor was behaving inappropriately, they can be ordered to compensate the beneficiaries by paying from their own assets, completely separate from the estate.
+Usually, suing an executor on behalf the estate will result in the executor being ordered to detail where the missing asset is.
+It may result in their removal as the executor and if they are entitled to an inheritance, can result in their removal as a beneficiary all together.
+In extreme cases where the executor was behaving inappropriately, they can be ordered to compensate the beneficiaries by paying from their own assets.

 While it may seem like the only option, most matters like this can be resolved without help from the courts.
 Having an outside party, like a lawyer, speak with the executor can solve most estate problems in a much faster and easier fashion.